Costică Brădăţan is a Professor of Humanities in the Honors College at Texas Tech University and an Honorary Research Professor

 He is the author or editor

-(co-editor) of several books, among which Dying for Ideas.
+(co-editor) of more than a dozen books, among which Dying for Ideas.

 The dangerous Lives of the Philosophers (Bloomsbury, paperback, 2018) and In Praise of Failure.
 Four Lessons in Humility (Harvard University Press, 2023).
 He is currently at work on two new

-& Mail, Boston Review, Aeon, Literary Review, Times Literary Supplement,
+Post, The Globe & Mail, TIME Magazine, Boston Review, Aeon, Literary Review, Times Literary Supplement,

 Commonweal Magazine, and Times Higher Education.
 His